kyallss/Survey-System-Project/README.md

 Kyial: Forked the project, completed the UI for creating and viewing surveys.
 Backend setup for CRUD operations.
 And Controller.
 Baiel: Writing documentation, minor changes to the code (Controller, and UI) and fixing errors (e.g. problems with merge, pull requests and javafx).
-Aivar: began testing the code, presentation and functionality overall

 UML Diagram here:
 ![diagram](https://github.com/user-attachments/assets/f24a0e97-0703-49f8-9ec3-d380baa7a562)